 - Wear sandals or open-toed shoes until the affected toe is feeling better.

-- Contact our office for dosage recommendations and then take naproxen, acetaminophen, or ibuprofen to relieve the toe pain.
+- Contact our office for dosage recommendations and then take naproxen, acetaminophen, or ibuprofen to relieve toe pain.

 Preventing Ingrown Nails